exiction/aws-beanstalk-nodejs-template/readme.md

 This repository provides a template for deploying an frontend or/and backend application on AWS Elastic Beanstalk (version: AL2023) with a custom Nginx configuration.
 **Please consider your Beanstalk Environment Version before following this tutorial!**

 It took me some days to debug and build this template, i was very frustrated that AWS has very bad documentation, so i have a guide here to hopefully help someone.
-I tested it only with NodeJS, but I think it works also with GO, etc. You need to
+I tested it only with NodeJS, but I think it works also with GO, etc.

 The setup includes:
  - Basic authentication